Home

 Excess Inventory is the evil sin.
 It also leads to others of the 7-Wastes (handling, storage).
 There is a difference between Inventory and Excess Inventory.
 One is planned and explained (while improvement still exists) and the other is a result of out-of-control inputs leading to waste and other side effects such as tying up a machine to make another product due.

 The further the transformation also restricts the flexibility to use this material (WIP) for another product.
 The goal is to commit the least amount of cost in material, labor resources, and overall working capital before the product is shipped.
-Better yet, before the organization is paid, usually there are terms such as 30, 60, 90 days after the sale is official until the organization receives its cash.

 Raw Material - at this point the inventory has the highest the most flexibility and options.
 Often it can be used among many products and has the lowest amount of dollars invested.
 Very little labor, tools, dies, indirect materials have been applied to get the raw materials.

-Work-In-Process (WIP) - less flexible to changes in customer requirements and has some added value.
-The further down the value stream a product goes the more valuable it becomes.
 For example, a yield of 99% at Process 1 is a lot less expensive than a yield of 99% at Process 5.
-Keep more pieces in earlier processess to allow most flexibility while tying up lowest amount of cash and still having the pieces to protect the customer already in process.
+Keep more pieces in earlier processes to allow most flexibility while tying up lowest amount of cash and still having the pieces to protect the customer already in process.

 Finished Goods - lowest amount of flexibility in terms of customer needs and the maximum amount of dollars invested, unless the FG is handled multiple times after initially classified as FG.
-This is also the most likely to become obsolete since it can not likely be economically transformed into another product to be sold.
+This is also the most likely to become obsolete since it cannot likely be economically transformed into another product to be sold.

 A popular way to visualize inventory is to think of:

-1)Inventory as a body of water, represent raw material, work-in-process and finished goods.
+1) Inventory as a body of water representing raw material, WIP, and finished goods.

-3)Rocks, mountains, and boulders along the bottom are the difficult obstacles of variation in the operation.
+3) Rocks and boulders along the bottom are the obstacles of variation in the process.

-When the water level is lower that rocks and obstacles interfere with processes and problems arise and the path to success is difficult.
-Weaving around variation within set-ups, supplier issues, forecasting innaccuracies, quality problems, and the other sources are most challenging to overcome.
+When the water level is lower than the rocks these obstacles interfere with processes and problems arise making the path to success is difficult.

-This doesn't mean that an organization should immediately decide to drop inventory and then deal with the all the boulders.
+An Inventory Reduction plan does not mean that an organization should immediately decide to drop inventory and then deal with the all the boulders.
 It means recognize the boulders through the DMAIC cycle and have the Six Sigma team address them.
-You can take chances, chances with risk calculated and don't be afraid to let some of the taller, larger boulders (problems) get exposed.

 Some of the reasons inventory is carried: